john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 	Microphone.End(null);
 }
 ```
+`Permission.RequestUserPermission(Permission.Microphone);` for Android and `Microphone.Start` for IOS.
+The tricky point is, `Permission.RequestUserPermission(Permission.Microphone);` pops privilege request dialog to user only when player first opens the App.
+And such piece of code is unnecessary for IOS.
+In IOS, just call `Microphone.Start` then the request dialog should appear.
+However once player rejects the request, pop-out dialog will never appear again.

 ## Latency Delay
-> If technique not popular, careful about lacking of online information
+> Unpopular technique lacks information

-"Ha" is a real-time voice control action game, so instant playback of what microphone has recorded is a must-have function.
+"Ha" is a real-time voice control action game, so instant playback of what microphone has recorded is a must-have feature.
 I don't know why the playback speed always sync on PC and Android.
 But when tested on IOS, there existed a BIG LAG between player say "Ha" to phone, and the character actually fires or jumps.
-I searched through the internet, tried everything I counld, kept building and deploying to Android and IOS...
+I searched through the internet, tried everything I counld, kept building and tested in Android and IOS...
 No luck.
 Lot's of time spent, still no luck.
 Finally found a post [here](https://programmer.help/blogs/unity-sound-and-recording-and-real-time-microphone-play.html), the key point is to sync the playback position with the microphone recording position like this, so we can collect real-time voice information from player:
 ```csharp
 if (Application.platform == RuntimePlatform.IPhonePlayer)
 {